Most Valuable Comic Books of the 1990s

 That is why you should research the most valuable comic books of the 1990s.
 The older a rare comic book is, the more valuable it becomes.

-So, you should understand what would appeal to a comic collector decade from now.
+So, you should understand what would appeal to a comic collector a decade from now.
+Get into comic books as a hobby if you are a curious casual.

 The Most Valuable Comic Books of the 1990s

-Do you know the reason how Ryan Reynolds, now synonymous with the fourth-wall-breaking, wisecracking superhero Deadpool, secured the role?
+Do you know the reason why Ryan Reynolds, now synonymous with the fourth-wall-breaking, wisecracking superhero Deadpool, secured the role?

 Deadpool made his first appearance in the pages of the X-Men spinoff comic book New Mutants #85 in February 1991.
 The character was created by writer Fabian Nicieza and artist Rob Liefeld.